arthurpaulino/miraiml/docs/example.md

 ## Triggering the Engine

-Let's also print the scores everytime the Engine finds a better solution for any base model.
+Let's also print the scores everytime the Engine finds a better solution.

 ```python